Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 A compartment for CompactFlash cards

 The door of the CompactFlash compartment on the EOS 40D may be opened by sliding it towards you and then flipping it outwards.
 This compartment is located in the back corner of the hand grip.
-After the CF card has been ejected, the door itself swings open on a metal hinge and provides ample space for removing the card.
+After the CF card has been ejected, the door swings open on a metal hinge, providing ample space for removing the card.

-On the quick control dial, the CF activity light may be seen at the bottom right corner.
-The EOS 40D is compatible with Type I and Type II CompactFlash cards, as well as cards with capacities of more than 2 GB and the FAT32 file system, however, it is not compatible with the more recent ultra-high-speed UDMA standard.
+The CF activity light may be seen at the bottom right corner of the quick control dial.
+The EOS 40D is compatible with Type I and Type II CompactFlash cards, cards with more than 2 GB, capacities, and the FAT32 file system; however, it is not compatible with the current ultra-high-speed UDMA standard.

 Connections

-All of the connections on the EOS 40D are located on the left side of the camera, just like they are on the EOS 30D; however, the order of the rubber covers and the layout has been altered.
-For all intents and purposes, there are now two columns of connections, each of which has its own cover.
-PC sync and the remote terminal (N3) are located on the left side, and video-out and USB 2.0 are located on the right (Hi-Speed).
+All of the connections on the EOS 40D are located on the camera’s left side, just like they are on the EOS 30D; however, the order of the rubber covers and the layout has been altered.
+There are now two connections columns, each with its body.
+PC sync and the remote terminal (N3) are on the left side, and video-out and USB 2.0 are on the right (Hi-Speed).

 Mounting Options: Base or Tripod

-It would have been good to have a rubber ‘foot’ on the base of the camera, as I’ve asked in prior reviews; but, I would hypothesize that this may have caused the camera to be incompatible with the optional battery grip.
+It would have been good to have a rubber ‘foot’ on the camera’s base, as I’ve asked in previous reviews, but I hypothesize that this may have caused the camera to be incompatible with the optional battery grip.

 Lighting from within

 The EOS 40D is equipped with an E-TTL II pop-up flash (the same as the EOS 30D and the 20D before it), it has a guide number of 13 (about 3.3 meters at 17 mm and 2.3 meters at 85 mm; ISO 100), and it has a wide-angle coverage of 17 millimeters.
-With support for E-TTL II, information about the distance between the lens and the subject is now included in the calculation of the necessary flash power.
-1/250 of a second is the flash sync speed.
+With support for E-TTL II, information about the distance between the lens and the subject is now included in calculating the necessary flash power.
+1/250 ofpopupond is the flash sync speed.

 AF Assist

 The Canon EOS 40D employs the built-in flash as its AF assist, the same as its predecessors in the x0D line.
-You are required to elevate the flash unit, which will strobe in order to give illumination to the AF system when there is insufficient light.
-This is in place of having a separate lamp that would aid the AF system.
+You are required to elevate the flash unit, which will strobe to illuminate the AF system when there is insufficient light.
+This is in place of having a separate lamp to aid the AF system.

 Flash from the outside

-The hot shoe of the EOS 40D is compatible with flash units made by Canon as well as those made by third-party manufacturers (sync only).
-As is the case with the built-in flash, the hot shoe has support for E-TTL II metering, which derives the necessary flash power from the distance information provided by the lens.
+The hot shoe of the EOS 40D is compatible with Canon’s flash units and those made by third-party manufacturers (sync only).
+Furthermore, as is the case with the built-in flash, the hot shoe supports E-TTL II metering, which derives the necessary flash power from the lens’s distance information.

-This is compatible with each and every Canon lens (although distance information is only provided by lenses with ring-type USM motors).
-You’ll also notice the new weather seal surrounding the flash, which is designed to operate in tandem with the more recent 580EX II Speedlite.
+This is compatible with every Canon lens (although lenses only provide distance information with ring-type USM motors).
+You’ll also notice the new weather seal surrounding the flash, designed to operate in tandem with the more recent 580EX II Speedlite.

 Lens Mount

-Because the EOS 40D is equipped with a standard metal EF/EF-S lens mount, it is compatible with all Canon EF and EF-S lenses, as well as certain older lenses that need manual focusing and third-party lenses that are compatible.
-All lenses are subject to a field of view crop (also termed focal length multiplier) of 1.6x since the sensor is smaller than a 35 mm frame.
-As a result, a 17 mm lens delivers the same field of view as a 27.2 mm lens on a 35 mm film.
+Because the EOS 40D is equipped with a standard metal EF/EF-S lens mount, it is compatible with all Canon EF and EF-S lenses, as well as specific older lenses that need manual focusing and third-party lenses that are compatible.
+Furthermore, all lenses are subject to a field of view crop (also termed focal length multiplier) of 1.6x since the sensor is smaller than a 35 mm frame.
+As a result, a 17 mm lens delivers the same field of View as a 27.2 mm lens on a 35 mm film.

 Sound of the Shutter Being Released

 In several of our assessments of digital SLR cameras, we now include a sound clip of a rapid succession of photos taken with the camera.
-The waveforms of a recording that was made by the EOS 40D shooting continuously in JPEG Large/Fine for a period of thirty seconds may be seen below.
-The storage card that was utilized was a SanDisk Extreme IV Compact Flash that has a capacity of 2 gigabytes.
+For example, the waveforms of a recording made by the EOS 40D shooting continuously in JPEG Large/Fine for thirty seconds may be seen below.
+The storage card utilized was a SanDisk Extreme IV Compact Flash with a capacity of 2 gigabytes.

 You may purchase the EOS 40D either as a body-only model or as a package that includes either the EF-S 18-55 mm IS or the EF-S 17-85 lens.
 The following items are contained within the body-only box: